A-Faris/Synced-Local-Prayer-Calendar/README.md

 `python main.py`

-## Deployment on GCP
+The script will scrape the configured `PRAYER_TIMES_URL` and attempt to update events in the configured calendar.

 ## Usage

-Once deployed, the function:
+Once deployed, the scheduled function will:

-- Scrapes prayer times for the current day from the Leeds Grand Mosque website
+- Scrape prayer times for the current day from the configured `PRAYER_TIMES_URL`

-- Updates the prayer times in the connected Google Calendar
+- Create or update events in the configured Google Calendar